premkpavuluri/microservices-research/members/rishabh.md

 - Some distributed operations might be hard to follow and debug
 - Distributed operations might be tightly coupled which means that one microservice is heavily dependent on other
 - Risk of tight design-time coupling between services, which requires time consuming lockstep changes
-- It's hard to deploy prodcut wide updates (multiple microservices need to deployed at once)
+- It's hard to deploy product wide updates (multiple microservices need to deployed at once)
 - Hard to perform end-to-end tests with distributed microservice architecture.

 reffs: